audaciaconsulting/Audacia.Build/src/security/sbom/README.md

 - **configuration:** Build configuration (for example, `Release` or `Debug`).
 - **publishLockDepsArtifact:** Set to `true` to enable collection and publishing of Dependency Lock files (only `*.deps.json` files are collected).
 - **lockDepsOutputDir:** Directory where deps files are collected (default: `$(Agent.TempDirectory)/dependency-lock`).
-- **lockDepsToInclude:** A comma‑separated list of file patterns to specify which Dependency Lock files to collect.
+- **lockDepsToInclude:** A comma-separated list of file patterns to specify which Dependency Lock files to collect.
 The default values are:
   - `*.Api.deps.json`
   - `*.Identity.deps.json`
   - `*.Tests.deps.json`